fatimasadikhova/my_websayt/README.md

 - 📚 Learning Machine Learning & AI Engineering at Turing Academy
 - 🏢 Working as MS Office Instructor at Matrix Academy
-- 💼 Recently completed Data Analytics Internship at C4IR Azerbaijan
-- 🎓 Graduated from Miuul AI Summer Camp

-## 📱 Responsive Design

-The portfolio is fully responsive and optimized for:
-- 💻 Desktop computers
-- 📱 Mobile phones
-- 📟 Tablets

 ## 🔄 Updates

 This portfolio is regularly updated with new projects, experiences, and skills.
 Check back often to see my latest work!

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

----

 ⭐ **Star this repository if you found it helpful!**